Flexible Spending Accounts

 Day Care/Dependent Care FSAA Day Care/Dependent Care FSA is a pre-tax benefit that enables you to set aside money to pay for your out-of-pocket day care or dependent care expenses.
 During our open enrollment period, you’ll estimate your out-of-pocket expenses for that plan year.
 The amount you elect will be deducted evenly out of each pay check on a pre-tax basis and put into your Day Care/Dependent Care FSA.
 You can use those pre-tax dollars to pay for eligible expenses.

-How to EnrollEligible employees must enroll within 30 days from their date of hire, within 30 days of a qualifying life event, or during our annual benefits open enrollment period.
-If you are currently enrolled, it is required to re-enroll annually during open enrollment for each upcoming plan year.
+New employees and newly eligible employees must enroll within 30 days from your date of hire, within 30 days from a qualifying change in status event, or during the annual open enrollment period.

-The dates of service for your eligible expenses must be during the plan year, which is April 1st through March 31st, and while you are an active participant in the plan.
-Before each Plan Year begins, you will select the benefits you want and how much of the contributions should go toward each benefit.
-It is very important that you make these choices carefully based on what you expect to spend on each covered benefit or expense during the Plan Year.
-All elections set forth are considered irrevocable for the entire plan year unless there is a qualifying change in status.
+The dates of service for your eligible expenses must be during the plan year, which is April 1st through March 31st.
+Before each plan year begins, you will select the benefits you want to enroll in and how much of the contributions should go toward each benefit.
+It is very important that you make these choices carefully based on what you expect to spend on each covered benefit or expense during the plan year.
+All elections are considered irrevocable for the entire plan year unless there is a qualifying change in status.
 Refer to the Summary Plan Description for a list of qualifying change in status events.

-Our plans also have a special 2 ½ month Grace Period after the end of the plan year.
-This feature gives you an additional 2 ½ months to incur expenses against your Health Care and Day Care arrangements.
+Our FSA plans have 2 ½ month Grace Period after the end of the plan year, which gives you additional time to incur expenses.
 This means that you have until June 15th to incur expenses.
 All expenses incurred during the grace period will deduct out of the prior year’s arrangement and any remaining balance will then be applied to the current plan year.
 Grace Period expenses must be submitted manually and by the end of the claims run-out period.

 Use-it or Lose-it Rule